imedkrisna/krisna/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Hello"
+  title = "Welcome to my page!"
-  content = " Greetings!
-I use this website as a place to store my CV.
-I also ocassionally writes (check out posts tab) in english but mostly in Indonesian with mostly serious content." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "I use this website as a place to store my CV.
+I also ocassionally writes (check out posts tab) in english but mostly in Indonesian with mostly serious content.
+This page is powered by hugo academic theme" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).